 I am Liz and write as L J Bergquist.
-Fantasy was a favorite escape in my childhood.
 I've written poems, songs, and stories since 1st grade.
 It wasn't until my college years that I began to use fantasy to explore ideas about humanity, relationships, and fears of difference.
-To learn more about these topics, I took as many classes as possible in psychology and communication.

 After graduation, I realized writing fantasy was another way to achieve my goals.
 I began an unofficial, self-directed course of study.
 But I was trying to learn alone.

 Then a month-long series of writing workshops appeared in my county library.
-And I was introduced to a local-ish chapter of RWA.
-Even though I did not write romance, they welcomed me into their monthly meetings and became magnificent teachers in professionalism, fellowship, and craft.
+And I was introduced to a local writing community.

 By not standing alone, by opening myself to others, I grow.